Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Methodology

 \subsection{Single-Prompt Action Enumeration}

-The action spaces in the benchmarks are extremely large and \emph{depend on the state}.
+The action spaces in the benchmarks are extremely large and \emph{state-dependent}.
 Moreover, a valid action spans over several tokens, and has constraints on the token combination.
-For example, in ALFWorld, the action spaces of different tasks or different locations are different, because the interactable objects are different.
+For instance, in ALFWorld, the action spaces can differ across tasks or locations, due to variations in the objects that can be interacted with.
 A typical valid action is ``\texttt{go to cabinet 10}'' which contains $4$ tokens, while ``\texttt{take cabinet 10}'' is invalid.
 However, this valid action may become invalid when presented in another task where ``cabinet 10'' does not exist.
 As stated in various works \citep{ahn2022i,tan2024true}, it is highly possible for the language model to generate a long token sequence that does not meet the constraints.